markmoxon/elite-source-code-library/versions/disc/README.md

 make encrypt verify release=ib-disc
 ```

-This will produce a file called `elite-disc-ib-disc.ssd` that contains the Ian Bell disc release.
+This will produce a file called `elite-disc-ib-disc.ssd` in the `5-compiled-game-discs` folder that contains the Ian Bell disc release.

 ### Differences between the releases